-Applied Philosophy aka Hacking by Paul Buchheit [link] Our entire reality is systems of systems, all the way down.
+Reason is and ought to be only a slave to the passions, and can never Applied Philosophy aka Hacking by Paul Buchheit [link] Our entire reality is systems of systems, all the way down.
 This includes human relations (see The Game for an very amusing story of people hacking human attraction), health (Seth Roberts has some interesting ideas), sports (Tim Ferriss claims to have hacked the National Chinese Kickboxing championship), and finance ("too big to fail"). wherever and whenever there were people, there was someone staring into the system, searching for the truth...these are the people that created the governments, businesses, religions, and other machines that operate our society, and they necessarily did it by hacking the prior systems.

-Robert Greene's 48 laws of power Law 2 Never put too much trust in friends; learn how to use enemies.
+The only path to amazing runs directly through not-so-amazing - Seth Godin Robert Greene's 48 laws of power Law 2 Never put too much trust in friends; learn how to use enemies.